PMKielstra/Tribunal/README.md

 During the sorting phase, users may also download a pickle ("Tribunal file") of the instance's internal state.
 If they are forced to shut down their current instance, they may upload this to a new one and pick up where they left off.

-In phase 3, entries are identified to users by their first-column entries.
+In the output phase, entries are identified to users by their first-column entries.
 For maximum readability, make sure that this is human-readable and not a timestamp or a unique ID.

-There is no way to leave phase 3.
+There is no way to leave the output phase.
 To sort a new dataset, start a new instance.